ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Supporting Diff Queries # {#sec-trl-endpoint-supporting-diff-queries}

 If the AS supports diff queries, it is able to transfer a list of diff entries, as a series of TRL updates.
-That is, when replying to a diff query performed by a requester, the AS specifies the most recent updates to the portion of the TRL pertaining to that requester.
+That is, when replying to a diff query performed by a requester, the AS specifies the most recent updates to the subset of the TRL pertaining to that requester.

 The following defines how the AS builds and maintains consistent histories of TRL updates for each registered device and administrator, hereafter referred to as requesters.

 For each requester, the AS maintains an update collection of maximum MAX\_N series items, where MAX\_N is a pre-defined, constant positive integer.
-The AS MUST keep track of the MAX\_N most recent updates to the portion of the TRL that pertains to each requester.
+The AS MUST keep track of the MAX\_N most recent updates to the subset of the TRL that pertains to each requester.
 The AS SHOULD provide requesters with the value of MAX\_N, upon their registration (see {{sec-registration}}).

 The series items in the update collection MUST be strictly ordered in a chronological fashion.
 That is, at any point in time, the current first series item is the one least recently added to the update collection and still retained by the AS, while the current last series item is the one most recently added to the update collection.
 The particular method used to achieve this is implementation-specific.

 Each time the TRL changes, the AS performs the following operations for each requester.

-1. The AS considers the portion of the TRL pertaining to that requester.
-If the TRL portion is not affected by this TRL update, the AS stops the processing for that requester.
+1. The AS considers the subset of the TRL pertaining to that requester.
+If the TRL subset is not affected by this TRL update, the AS stops the processing for that requester.
 Otherwise, the AS moves to step 2.

 2. The AS creates two sets "trl_patch" of token hashes, i.e., one  "removed" set and one "added" set, as related to this TRL update.

-3. The AS fills the two sets with the token hashes of the removed and added access tokens, respectively, from/to the TRL portion considered at step 1.
+3. The AS fills the two sets with the token hashes of the removed and added access tokens, respectively, from/to the TRL subset considered at step 1.

 4. The AS creates a new series item, which includes the two sets from step 3.